Rozark

 - Crime and Punishment (manga) - I was initially excited to read Tezuka's take on a Russian literary classic, but unfortunately its not a good adaptation.
 Severely lacking in substance, loses all of the original story's complexity.
 Just read the novel.

 - CITY (manga) - Spiritual sequel to Nichijou.
 I think its a bit less funny, but still a very amusing way to pass a few hours.
+I read most of it on my flights to/from Uzbekistan.

 - Ergo Proxy (anime) - Watched this with several uni friends.
 It's one of those shows that I think is very good, objectively, from an artistic perspective.
 And certainly, I had fun watching it.
 However, I don't think its a 10/10 as some of my contempories do.
 My favourite episodes were the sillier ones, like the game show insanity.